 The clay cups have been used in Latin American countries in bars and at roadside stands.
 The ceramic jars of varying sizes (individual up to “serves a whole table”) keep your drinks colder for a longer time, and when it’s hot outside, you want a cool drink.
 Did we mention how cool they look?
 Drinking out of one of these gives you instant authentic credibility.

-The Real Deal: Cantarito de Amatitán Recipe
+Honestly Authentic, the Cantarito de Amatitán Recipe

 More Drinks to Mix